AztecProtocol/aztec-packages/docs/docs/welcome.md

 ---
 slug: "/"
 id: "welcome"
-title: What is Aztec?
+title: Welcome
 description: "Aztec introduces a privacy-centric zkRollup solution for Ethereum, enhancing confidentiality and scalability within the Ethereum ecosystem."
 ---

-# Aztec: Ethereum, encrypted
+# Aztec: A Privacy-First L2 on Ethereum

 On Ethereum today, everything is publicly visible, by everyone.
 In the real world, people enjoy privacy.
 Aztec brings privacy to Ethereum.